Menu

 For general information about being a governor, please view the information available on: http://www.nga.org.uk/Be-a-Governor.aspx or http://www.inspiringgovernors.org/volunteers/

-At Brownsover Community School, we currently have 11 Governors and our Clerk.
+At Brownsover Community School, we currently have 13 Governors and a school's Governance Professional.
 The Full Governing Body (FGB) which is all Governors, typically meets once a half term.
 All governors are volunteers.

 Our job, as Governors is to work in partnership with the school to strategically plan for the next 3-5 years of the school's life, and to ensure that all pupils are supported and challenged, whilst maintaining a safe and happy environment in which they can learn and play.